KaelKodes/Everquest-Godot-Server/README.md

 ## Legal

 EverQuest is a trademark of Daybreak Game Company LLC.
-EQMUD is a non-commercial fan project; bring your own legally obtained game assets on the client.
+EQ.gd is a non-commercial fan project; bring your own legally obtained game assets on the client.